 Ralph’s father, Erich Mayer, was a client of Albert Jonnart’s.
 Erich and his wife Edith Folkenstein had fled Germany after Hitler’s rise in the 1930s along with their son, Ralph.
 After Hitler invaded Belgium in 1940, Eric Mayer approached Albert to ask him to hide his son if the situation for Jews worsened.
 The Germans forced all Jews to register.

 In August 1942, seventeen-year-old Ralph began to live secretly in an upper bedroom of the Jonnart family house.
 Albert was not the only courageous member of his family.
 His wife, Simone Deploige, agreed to shelter the boy and their three children kept the dangerous secret as well.
 His son, Pierre, who had been a high school classmate of Ralph’s at College Saint-Michel, brought Ralph books and assignments so he could keep up with his studies.

-Ralph’s parents, Eric and Edith, moved into a house one block over on Rue Vergote where they lived openly with other Jews.
+Ralph’s parents, Erich and Edith, moved into a house one block over on Rue Vergote where they lived openly with other Jews.
 At night, Ralph would sneak out to visit them.
 But a neighbor who was collaborating with the Nazis spotted the boy coming and going from Jonnart’s house and informed the Gestapo.
 At 5 a.m., on July 13, 1943, the Gestapo pounded on Jonnart’s door.